ivy-llc/ivy/docs/partial_source/deep_dive/arrays.rst

 Therefore, most functions in Ivy must adopt the following pipeline:

-#. convert all :class:`ivy.Array` instances in the input arguments to :class:`ivy.NativeArray` instances
+#.
+Convert all :class:`ivy.Array` instances in the input arguments to :class:`ivy.NativeArray` instances
-#. call the backend-specific function, passing in these :class:`ivy.NativeArray` instances
+#.
+Call the backend-specific function, passing in these :class:`ivy.NativeArray` instances
-#. convert all of the :class:`ivy.NativeArray` instances which are returned from the backend function back into :class:`ivy.Array` instances, and return
+#.
+Convert all of the :class:`ivy.NativeArray` instances which are returned from the backend function back into :class:`ivy.Array` instances, and return

 Given the repeating nature of these steps, this is all entirely handled in the `inputs_to_native_arrays`_ and `outputs_to_ivy_arrays`_ wrappers, as explained in the :ref:`Function Wrapping` section.